About Vacuum Bell Therapy for Pectus Excavatum

 • A gradual growing transformation which may be regarded as permanent.

-A partial return of the pectus funnel into its concave position after removal of the Device may be understood as a competition between the stability of the lifted ribcage and those muscles which pull from the inside, a competition which is still not yet won.
+A partial return of the Pectus funnel into its concave position after removal of the device may be understood as a competition between the stability of the lifted rib cage and those muscles which pull from the inside, a competition which is still not yet won.

 The inward-pulling muscles, such as the Diaphragm and Musculus Transversus Thoracis, are stretched by lifting the chest wall.
-As a result, these muscles adapt to their new position and after removal of the Device they do not pull back that far or that strong any more.
+As a result, these muscles adapt to their new position, and after removal of the device, they do not pull back that far or that strongly anymore.
+In many cases, this adaptation process takes longer than any other part of the treatment."

 References